-If the documents referred to in Articles 100, 101(2) and 103 are not lodged, the Registrar shall prescribe a reasonable time-limit within which the party concerned is to produce them.
+If the documents referred to in Articles 100 and 103 are not lodged, the Registrar shall prescribe a reasonable time-limit within which the party concerned is to produce them.
 If the party concerned fails to produce the required documents within the time-limit prescribed, the Court shall, after hearing the Judge-Rapporteur, decide whether the non-compliance with that procedural requirement renders the application or written pleading formally inadmissible.

-Article 106 Service of the application
+Service of the application

-- 1. The application shall be served on the defendant in the form of a certified copy sent by registered post with a form for acknowledgement of receipt or by personal delivery of the copy against a receipt.
-Where the defendant has previously agreed to applications being served by e-EFTACourt or any other technical means of communication, service of the application may be effected accordingly. - 2.
-In cases where Article 105 applies, service shall be effected as soon as the application has been put in order or the Court has declared it admissible notwithstanding the failure to observe the requirements set out in Articles 100, 101(2) and 103.
+The application shall be served on the defendant.
+In cases where Article 105 applies, service shall be effected as soon as the application has been put in order or the Court has declared it admissible notwithstanding the failure to observe the requirements set out in Articles 100 and 103.